mintel/dex-k8s-authenticator/README.md

 ### HELM

-Add list of Certificates to your values.yaml file, certificates need to be base64 encoded and their names need to end with either ".crt" or ".pem"
+Add list of Certificates to your values.yaml file, certificates need to be base64 encoded.
+Certificates must have a .crt extension in order to be included by update-ca-certificates.

 ## Alternatives